With all of their settings, functions, buttons, racks, and whatnot toaster ovens can be confusing.

 These types of countertop ovens usually have a way to let them know if you are using frozen bread too.

-Like with the Bagel feature, we’ve been fairly happy with the Breville’s toast presets, though we have found Broiling works better for sourdough and other bread with a low sugar content.
+Like with the Bagel feature, we’ve been fairly happy with the Breville’s toast presets, though we have found Broiling works better for sourdough and other bread with low sugar content.

 How to Make Toast in a Toaster Oven